Skip to content

 a photo of an entry corridor with measured clearances, slim console table

 Here’s the order of operations.
 Lock your measurements.
 Enforce circulation.
 Build the shadow gap.
-Set lighting to 2700K.
+Set the lighting with intention.
 Choose dense materials.
 Conceal the mess.
 Then compose the elevation with one vertical anchor, one lamp with mass, and one containment object.
 Void does the rest.

 Leave a comment